oliver-charlesworth/nespot/README.md

 - Unify where we do address clipping (e.g. inside or outside `Memory` implementations)

-- Decimal mode (not really required for NES)
+- Decimal mode (not required for NES)

 - Constants strewn everywhere

+- `Runner`

-- Have `Runner` print out the hash of the ROM.
+  - `--info` mode to print out the hash / headers of the ROM.

-- Debugger
+  - Full-screen mode.
-  - Needs to do screen redraws without hooking onto NMI (these may be disabled - e.g. Micro Machines).
+  - Ability to serialise state (i.e. save game).

 ## References